 Cinque Terre translates to Five Lands, and it is made up of five smaller coastal villages on the Ligurian Sea.
 If you want to explore stunning scenery and hike on amazing trails overlooking the water, then there is no better day trip from Milan.
 The paths are often steep, but the rewards are the often-secluded beaches, the traditional fishing villages and the amazing restaurants waiting for you in the towns of Riomaggiore, Manarola, Corniglia, Vernazza and Monterosso.
 Indulge post-hike with a refreshing swim in the sea or a meal of baked mussels in fresh herbs.

-Head south of Milan for about two hours and you’ll reach Genoa, a port city with a rich history and a splendid historic center.
+Genoa is a port city with a rich history and a splendid historic center.
 Don’t miss world-renowned museums like the Museum of Fine Arts in the White Palace, the historical picture gallery housed in the Palazzo Reale, the Museum at the Prince’s Palace or the Ligurian Archeological Museum.
 You can also see the former home of famed explorer Christopher Columbus, and you won’t want to miss a stroll along the Corso Italia, or the main pedestrian promenade of Genoa.
 Foodies will want to try local foods popular in the region, such as pesto, which originated in Genoa, or focaccia, a bread that can be flavored simply with olive oil and salt or as a full meal with ham, cheese and sliced tomatoes.